CaueFurui/tasks-backend-node/README.md

 To run this API you will need Node.js installed in your machine.

+Don't forget to change the "env_file" file to .env and add a new authSecret

 Once installed, go to the folder and run the following commands:

 1. ```yarn install```